nonnb/nonnb.github.io/src/SmartGit/Manual/GUI/Graph-View.md

 Using the **Filter** field above the **Graph**, you can restrict the displayed commits to those matching a certain filter criterion.
 On change of the **Filter** field, SmartGit will restart the search from the selected **Branches** and report matching commits bit by bit.
 The search will be performed directly in the repository, so eventually SmartGit will find all matching commits in the entire repository.

-## Variants of the Graph View
+## Icons used in the Graph View

-- Query Log (dialog)
-- Log Window (Main Window)
-- The Graph Window in the Standard Window is similar, as there is no Branches View, you only have the option of visualizing the current branch, or all branches, when the 'My History' tab is open.
+A _Branch Label_ consists of
+- remote name (if applicable)
+- branch name
+- ahead/behind indicators